 The measures regarding energy efficiency and the responsible consumption and production will reduce the pressure on local resources and in the future they may also contribute to a reduction in the production of waste and wastewater.

 The reduction of atmospheric emissions resulting from direct measures of emissions control, besides the energy efficiency measures, will also produce benefits for the local population, namely in terms of air quality.

 In summary, the results achieved allow minimising the negative impacts of the refining activity and optimising the environmental, technical and economic benefits, as well as reinforcing the trust of the various stakeholders, both at the social and corporate level.

-In 2020, the performance in the operational eco-efficiency indicators was strongly impacted by the pandemic crisis, namely due to low consumption and, consequential shut-down and significant reductions in production.
-Nevertheless, Galp entailed all the possible mechanisms available to tackle the challenges that emerged, which were then reflected in the energy efficiency indicators, such as the carbon intensity (both refineries) and energy intensity (Sines refinery) performance, compared to 2013.
+In 2021, the performance in the operational eco-efficiency indicators was still impacted by the pandemic crisis, namely due to low consumption and, consequential shut-down and significant reductions in production, with the concentration of refining activities in the Sines Refinery.
+Nevertheless, Galp entailed all the possible mechanisms available to tackle the challenges that emerged, which were then reflected in the energy efficiency indicators, such as the carbon intensity and energy intensity performance, compared to 2013.

 To achieve this performance, the constant setting of challenging goals and targets for the most material facilities is essential, as well as the commitment from the top management.